v3io/v3io-tsdb/README.md

 ## How To Use

-the code is separated to prometheus complient adapter in [/promtsdb](promtsdb) and more generic/advanced adapter in [/pkg/tsdb](pkg/tsdb), you should use the later for custom functions and code. see a full usage example in [v3iotsdb_test.go](/pkg/tsdb/v3iotsdb_test.go), both have similar semantics.
+the code is separated to Prometheus compliant adapter in [/promtsdb](promtsdb) and more generic/advanced adapter in [/pkg/tsdb](pkg/tsdb), you should use the later for custom functions and code. see a full usage example in [v3iotsdb_test.go](/pkg/tsdb/v3iotsdb_test.go), both have similar semantics.